Why Your Smart Wearable Device Must Run on Ultra-Low Power

 As the shift to more sustainable electronics continues, we can look forward to ultra-low power technology components contributing to a lower carbon footprint.
 Thanks to ongoing innovation, wearable devices will continue to shrink and provide around-the-clock connectivity thanks to the Internet-of-Things (IoT).
 As such, it’s vital for industry leaders to build crucial pieces of technology that will enable solutions that provide the maximum amount of power for the least amount of energy.

 How Ambiq Contributes

 As a certified Sony Green Partner, Ambiq was founded with the mission to put intelligence everywhere while fostering a cleaner, greener, and safer environment where mobile and portable devices could either reduce or eliminate their total power consumption from batteries.
 For over a decade, Ambiq has been an industry leader producing reliable and ultra-low-energy components for smart wearable technology.

-Built on our patented Subthreshold Power Optimized Technology (SPOT) platform, Ambiq’s ultra-low power MCUs extend the processing capability and battery life in smartwatches and advanced wearable accessories.
+Built on our patented Subthreshold Power Optimized Technology (SPOT®) platform, Ambiq’s ultra-low power SoCs extend the processing capability and battery life in smartwatches and advanced wearable accessories.
 With Ambiq’s Apollo Series, smart wearables can last for weeks, months, or even years on a single charge.

 Recently, Ambiq won the “IoT Semiconductor Company of the Year” Award in the 2021 IoT Breakthrough Awards Program.
-With an abundance of ultra-low power microcontrollers (MCU), System-on-Chips (SoC), and Real-time Clocks (RTC), Ambiq enables new possibilities in IoT endpoint devices.
+With an abundance of ultra-low power SoCs, and Real-time Clocks (RTC), Ambiq enables new possibilities in IoT endpoint devices.
 Check out Ambiq’s modern solutions for more details.